Case Study Analysis - Disaster in Bangladesh

 Answer 2

-Considering the economic perspective, retailers themselves benefit from sourcing textile products from countries with low labor costs, such as Bangladesh.
-As they can use cheap labor and poor employment regulations, they can minimize expenses.
-Their customers may benefit as well because they will be able to purchase cheaper goods; if the latter were produced in high-wage countries, they would cost much more.
-Compared to apparel prices in 1990s, they are currently lower in adjusted prices.
-Developing countries that produce textiles for Western companies also receive benefits because their citizens are employed and receive wages that are higher than minimum while the state as a whole increases its exports and national income (Case 9: Disaster in Bangladesh n.d.).
+Considering the economic perspective, retailers benefit from sourcing textile products from countries with low labor costs, such as Bangladesh.
+They can use cheap labor and poor employment regulations to minimize expenses.
+Their customers may also benefit because they can purchase cheaper goods; if the latter were produced in high-wage countries, they would cost much more.
+Compared to apparel prices in the 1990s, they are currently lower in adjusted prices.
+Developing countries that produce textiles for Western companies also benefit because their citizens are employed and receive wages higher than minimum wage while the state increases its exports and national income (Case 9: Disaster in Bangladesh n.d.).
 In such a situation, Western producers of textiles and their employees might lose the competition with very cheap goods produced in developing countries.
-It seems that the gains outweigh the losses because there are more parties that benefit from sourcing textile products from regions with cheap labor compared to those who lose.
+The gains seem to outweigh the losses because more parties benefit from sourcing textile products from regions with cheap labor compared to those who lose.

 Question 3